-39. TRAINING
+40. TRAINING

-- 39.1 Employees will be given on-going training as necessary, relevant to their roles and responsibilities.
+- 40.1 Employees will be given on-going training as necessary, relevant to their roles and responsibilities.
 Delivery of training may be via a variety of means including but not limited to face to face, on the job and e-learning.
-The organisation will facilitate access to the appropriate resources to undertake the training provided and the skills necessary to utilise those resources. - 39.2 Each employee shall provide to the employer details of their attendance at training and the employer shall keep a record of this attendance. - 39.3 Upon termination of the employee's employment the employer shall provide to the employee a written statement of the hours of training attended by the employee. - 39.4 Where practicable, such training shall be provided to employees during their normal rostered hours of work.
+The organisation will facilitate access to the appropriate resources to undertake the training provided and the skills necessary to utilise those resources. - 40.2 Each employee shall provide to the employer details of their attendance at training and the employer shall keep a record of this attendance. - 40.3 Where practicable, such training shall be provided to employees during their normal rostered hours of work.
 Where this is not practicable: - (a) Employees shall attend training outside their normal rostered working hours when required to do so by the employer; - (b) The employer shall provide employees with two (2) weeks' notice of the requirement to attend training outside of their normal rostered working hours; - (c) Notwithstanding Clause 18 Overtime, attendance at such training shall be paid ordinary pay for the period of training. - (d) The employer requiring an employee to attend training shall also pay to the employee ordinary pay for time travelling to and from a period of training referred to in sub-clause (c) that is in excess of the time normally taken for that employee to attend work.

-- (e) When receiving travelling time as set out in sub-clause (d), an employee using his or her own vehicle for attendance at such training shall be paid the per kilometre allowance set out in Item 6 of Table 5 of Schedule B to this Agreement. - (f) Training provided outside the normal rostered hours of work shall be arranged so as to allow full-time employees to have at least eight or ten hours off-duty before or after training and the end or beginning of their shift, whichever is applicable as set out in Clause 15.2 Arrangement of Hours.
-Where practicable, similar arrangements should also be made available to all other employees. - (g) Any training undertaken by an employee that occurs at a workplace is not intended to replace or supplement staffing levels and the normal levels of service delivery at such a workplace. - (h) Notwithstanding sub-clause15.3 Minimum Starts, Clause 18 Overtime will not apply where attendance at such training is outside the normal rostered working time of other than full-time employees and where it interrupts the applicable eight or ten hour break between shifts.
+- (e) When receiving travelling time as set out in sub-clause (d), an employee using his or her own vehicle for attendance at such training shall be paid the per kilometre allowance set out in Item 6 of Table 3 of Schedule B to this Agreement. - (f) Training provided outside the normal rostered hours of work shall be arranged so as to allow fulltime employees to have at least eight or ten hours off-duty before or after training and the end or beginning of their shift, whichever is applicable as set out in Clause 14.2 - Arrangement of Hours.
+Where practicable, similar arrangements should also be made available to all other employees. - (g) Any training undertaken by an employee that occurs at a workplace is not intended to replace or supplement staffing levels and the normal levels of service delivery at such a workplace. - (h) Notwithstanding sub-clause 15.3 Minimum Starts, Clause 18 Overtime, overtime will not apply where attendance at such training is outside the normal rostered working time of other than fulltime employees and where it interrupts the applicable eight or ten hour break between shifts. - (i) Training cancelled with less than 24 hrs notice, except in the event of the trainer being unable to attend due to unexpected circumstances will be paid as above.